harehare/mq-tui/README.md

 ## Overview

-`mqt` (mq-tui) is a powerful Text-based User Interface for the [mq](https://github.com/harehare/mq) Markdown processor.
+`mq-tui` is a Text-based User Interface for the [mq](https://github.com/harehare/mq) Markdown processor.
 It provides an interactive terminal experience for querying, filtering, and exploring Markdown documents using the mq query language.

 ### Key Features